bethirahul/Restaurants-Web-App-AWS/README.md

 2. A **Static IP** is created for that instance.
 3. **Domain name** of the server is created using Xip.io, a free Public DNS server.
     - Any domain name can be created from an IP address by appending the IP address with ``.xip.io``
-    - THe DNS server just redirects back the IP address.
+    - The DNS server just redirects back the IP address.
+    - _I bought my own domain name and assigned my server IP address to it._
 4. A **new user** with is created and sudo permissions are assigned.
 5. A new pair of **SSH Keys** are setup and are used between the host machine and the new user in the AWS VM.
 Login with password is disabled on the VM.
 6. **SSH port** is changed as a precaution to stop attacks on the default port.